micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 - to model requirements (like latencies, determinism in subsystems)
 - mapping of ROS framework and OS scheduler (semi-automated and optimized mapping is desired as well as generic, well-understood framework mechanisms)

-Our approach is to provide a real-time Executor on two layers (as described HERE).
+Our approach is to provide a real-time Executor on two layers as described in section [Introduction to Client Library](../).
 One based on rcl written in C programming language and one based on rclcpp written in C++.

-As the first step, we propose an RCL Executor, which implements a very simple execution concept, namely a static order scheduling.
+As the first step, we propose a let-Executor, which implements static order scheduling policy with logic execution time semantics.
 In this scheduling policy, all processes are executed in a pre-defined order.
+Logical execution time refers to the concept, that first input data is read before tasks are executed, which has received much attention in automotive domain and multi-core platforms [[BP2017](#BP2017)] [[EK2018](#EK2018)].
 Secondly, we developed a Callback-group-level executor, which allows to prioritize a group of callbacks.
 These approaches are based on the concept of executors, which have been introduced in ROS 2.

 The remaining of the chapter is structured as follows.
 First, the ROS 2 Executor concept is described.
 Then we describe the RCL Executor.
 In the background section we go into more detail of the ROS 2 Executor (rclcpp), point out its limitations, as published in a recent paper [1] and describe the callback-group-level Executor.
 Finally, we summarize related work and present the OFERA project roadmap.